Communist Party of Spain: Divisions in the party, collaboration with other groups in the United Left

 Notably, PSUC, the Catalan referent of PCE, did not reverse its eurocommunist course in the late 1980s, as the PCE had done, and gradually, PSUC and PCE grew apart.
 Finally, PSUC decided to dissolve itself into Iniciativa per Catalunya, and cease to function as a communist party.
 This provoked a 45% minority to break away and form PSUC viu (Living PSUC).
 Since 1998, PSUC viu (United and Alternative Left) is the referent of PCE in Catalonia.

 In 2008 the party was referred to as left-wing by various academic political writers.
 After the 2008 election, Llamazares resigned as IU coordinator, and later that year, PCE politician Cayo Lara was elected to replace him on the platform "For an anti-capitalist, republican, federal, and alternative United Left".
 IU shifted back towards a more confrontational attitude towards the PSOE, and José Luis Centella succeeded Frutos as PCE general secretary the next year.
 For the 2015 elections, IU joined up with further partners in the Popular Unity (UP) alliance, led by PCE politician Alberto Garzón.
 It received 4% of the vote, and was eclipsed by the new left-wing party Podemos.
 UP subsequently joined with Podemos in the Unidos Podemos alliance, which received 21% of the vote in the 2016 election.
 The PCE, meanwhile, moved in its XX Congress in 2017 to explicitly embrace Marxism–Leninism again, marking a break with the previous forty years.
+After breaking with Podemos in 2023, both IU and the PCE joined Sumar whose leader, Yolanda Díaz, has been member of the communist party since 1986.
+As of 2026, the PCE has five seats at the Congress of Deputies.